Taste Asia in Vancouver

 Vancouver's Best Asian Cuisine

-You're visiting Vancouver, British Columbia, and after checking out the venues for the 2010 Winter Games, you're ravenous.
+You're visiting Vancouver, British Columbia, and you're ravenous.
 Walking around downtown, smells of chilies and spices rock your senses and remind you of your favorite Thai or Korean restaurant from back home.
 But wait a second, aren't you in Canada?

 Vancouver features an eclectic mix of cultures, with residents hailing from all parts of Asia and infusing their culture into the city's laid-back atmosphere.
 Walk a block downtown, and you'll likely find a Japanese izakaya next to a Korean market, around the corner from a take-out Indian hole in the wall.
 The bounty of flavors within city limits is endless.